OPS-E2E-PPE/VBA-Docs/Language/Concepts/Getting-Started/using-fornext-statements.md

 keywords: vbcn6.chm1076682
 f1_keywords:
 - vbcn6.chm1076682
-ms.prod: office
 ms.assetid: fe6e66a7-a9d3-d363-65c5-00d35bb407bd
 ms.date: 12/26/2018
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Using For...Next statements

-You can use **[For...Next](../../reference/user-interface-help/fornext-statement.md)** statements to repeat a block of [statements](../../Glossary/vbe-glossary.md#statement) a specific number of times. **For** loops use a counter [variable](../../Glossary/vbe-glossary.md#variable) whose value is increased or decreased with each repetition of the loop.
+Use **[For...Next](../../reference/user-interface-help/fornext-statement.md)** statements to repeat a block of [statements](../../Glossary/vbe-glossary.md#statement) a specific number of times. **For** loops use a counter [variable](../../Glossary/vbe-glossary.md#variable) whose value is increased or decreased with each repetition of the loop.

 The following [procedure](../../Glossary/vbe-glossary.md#procedure) makes the computer beep 50 times.
 The **For** statement specifies the counter variable and its start and end values.
 The **Next** statement increments the counter variable by 1.